thetechstewart/docs/docs/websites/ror/host-multiple-rails-apps-with-nginx-puma-postgres-and-rbenv-ubuntu-14-04-trusty-tahr.md

             keepalive_timeout 10;
         }

-3. Finally, restart nginx to put the changes into effect, enter:
+3. Finally, restart nginx to put the changes into effect:

         sudo service nginx restart

 Congratulations!
 The production environment of your Rails app should now be available via your server's public IP address or domain name.
 Unless you went off script, you are likely staring at a Rails error message; this is because we did not install a default route.
 But your Rails app is running!

-To fix that error message situation quickly, enter:
+To fix that error message situation quickly:

     vim ~/www/default_app/config/routes.rb

-You can uncomment by entering:
+You can uncomment:

     root 'welcome#index'

-You can then make a controller by entering:
+You can then make a controller:

     vim ~/www/default_app/app/controllers/welcome_controller.rb

-And then, generate a welcome message by entering:
+And then, generate a welcome message:

     class WelcomeController < ApplicationController
       def index